Responsive web design

 • Vertical distances of the elements to each other (margins)

-• Horizontal spacing, e.g. for gaps
+• Horizontal distances, e.B. for gaps

 • Style patterns, such as .B box shadows